-The Global illicit Flows Programme of the European Union is formed by its eight component projects.
+The Global illicit Flows Programme of the European Union is formed by its twelve component projects.
 Each component project is implemented by different partners or association of partners.

 Expertise France is a public agency and a key actor in international technical cooperation.
 It designs and implements projects that sustainably strengthen public policies in developing and emerging countries.
 Governance, security, climate, health, education… It operates in key areas of sustainable development and contributes alongside its partners to the implementation of the 2030 Agenda.

 The Fundación Internacional y para Iberoamérica de Administración y Políticas Públicas (FIIAPP) is a public sector foundation that manages international cooperation projects within the 2030 Agenda framework.
 With a mandate based on the exchange of experiences between the public Administrations of different countries, it is a means for Spanish and European cooperation efforts.
 The Foundation works to support governments by focusing on international cooperation projects, assisting public policy reform processes shaped by partner country priorities.
 With a presence in over 100 countries, FIIAPP creates space for dialogue between counterpart institutions, as well as knowledge exchange through the engagement of public expertise.
 FIIAPP consequently encourages stronger relations and trust between public institutions, and relationships that can last beyond the project, which also contributes to creating shared values amongst societies of our partner countries.